 Wheeling University aid will only be awarded for a total of four years.
 Federal aid will be awarded until the student has reached the aggregate loan & Pell Grant limits.
 Students who take longer than four years to complete a bachelor's degree may appeal to use Wheeling University aid for an additional semester.
-The Additional Semester Appeal form is located on the Financial Aid website https://www.wju.edu/finaid/2020-2021-additional-semesters-appeal.pdf.
-The Financial Aid Committee will review and decide the outcome of the appeal request.
+The Additional Semester Appeal form is located on the Financial Aid website at: https://wheeling.edu/admissions/financial-aid/financial-aid-forms/ The Financial Aid Committee will review and decide the outcome of the appeal request.
 Wheeling University aid requires full-time enrollment.
-No student who has Wheeling University aid as a part of a financial aid package will receive grant assistance in excess of his or her direct costs with the University.
+Wheeling University aid will not be awarded in excess of any students' direct costs with the University.